hudy9x/kompad/README.md

 If you guys want to use it, please take a look at this [vietnamese instruction](./docs/INSTRUCTION.md) or [english instruction](./docs/INSTRUCTION-EN.md).

+### Deploy web version

 Or you can try the web version using Vercel Button.
-However you have to follow the above setup to create project setting on Firebase first.
+However you have to follow the above installation to create project setting on Firebase first.
 The app requires these config to build.

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2Fhudy9x%2Fkompad%2Ftree%2Fmain&env=REACT_APP_FIREBASE_APP_ID,REACT_APP_FIREBASE_MESSAGE_SENDER_ID,REACT_APP_FIREBASE_STORAGE_BUCKET,REACT_APP_FIREBASE_PROJECT_ID,REACT_APP_FIREBASE_AUTH_DOMAIN,REACT_APP_FIREBASE_API_KEY)